Kolkhoz: Name

-Kolkhoz as a pseudo-cooperative
+The Russian terms for members of a kolkhoz is "kolkhoznik" (male) and "kolkhoznitsa" (female).

+Organization of kolkhozes

 As a collective farm, a kolkhoz was legally organized as a production cooperative.
 The Standard Charter of a kolkhoz, which since the early 1930s had the force of law in the USSR, is a model of cooperative principles in print.
 It speaks of the kolkhoz as a "form of agricultural production cooperative of peasants that voluntarily unite for the main purpose of joint agricultural production based on [...] collective labor".
 It asserts that "the kolkhoz is managed according to the principles of socialist self-management, democracy, and openness, with active participation of the members in decisions concerning all aspects of internal life".

 In practice, the collective farm that emerged after Stalin’s collectivization campaign did not have many characteristics of a true cooperative, except for nominal joint ownership of non-land assets by the members (the land in the Soviet Union was nationalized in 1917).
-Importantly, remuneration had always been in proportion to labor and not from residual profits, implying that members were treated as employees and not as owners.
 Even the basic principle of voluntary membership was violated by the process of forced collectivization; members did not retain a right of free exit, and those who managed to leave could not take their share of assets with them (neither in kind nor in cash-equivalent form).

-They imposed detailed work programs and nominated their preferred managerial candidates.
-Since the mid-1930s, the kolkhozes had been in effect an offshoot of the state sector (although notionally they continued to be owned by their members).
-Nevertheless, in locations with particularly good land or if it happened to have capable management, some kolkhozes accumulated substantial sums of money in their bank accounts.
-Subsequently, numerous kolkhozes were formally nationalized by changing their status to sovkhozes.
-In the late 1960s, Khrushchev's administration authorized a guaranteed wage to kolkhoz members, similarly to sovkhoz employees; this reduced the already minor distinction between state and collective farms.
-Essentially, his administration recognised their status as hired hands rather than authentic cooperative members.
-The guaranteed wage provision was incorporated in the 1969 version of the Standard Charter.
+The role of the sovereign general assembly and the democratically elected management in fact reduced to rubber-stamping the plans, targets, and decisions of the district and provincial authorities, who together with imposition of detailed work programs also nominated the preferred managerial candidates.